-Canuts also evokes the Quartier de la Croix-Rousse in Lyon, the city where the French silk industry was born.
+Canuts were the silk-weavers who worked and lived in the Quartier de la Croix-Rousse in Lyon, the city where the French silk industry was born.

 Silk weaving appeared in Lyon in 1536, under the reign of François I, the great patron of the French Renaissance.

-Among the many Italians who settled in Lyon in the 16th century, were two silk merchants from Piedmont.
+Among the many Italians who settled then in the city, were two silk merchants from Piedmont.

 Turquet and Naris opened the first silk weaving workshop that produced the marvelous ‘cloth of gold, silver and silk’.